mattermost/docs/source/process/support.md

 #### Windows

-Press CTRL + SHIFT + S to open the snipping tool to take a screenshot.
+Press CTRL+SHIFT+S to open the snipping tool to take a screenshot.
 If you want to take a screen recording you'll need to install a third party software like [OBS](https://obsproject.com/).

 #### iOS